 In December of 2012, initial legislation was passed that significantly changed the taxation of personal property.
-This legislation has been updated twice since the original passage with the most recent changes enacted in June 2015.
-The Acts exempt personal property from taxation through two main provisions: Small Business Taxpayer Exemption (MCL 211.90) and Eligible Manufacturing Personal Property Exemption (MCL 211.9n).
+This legislation has been updated twice since the original passage.
+The Acts exempt personal property from taxation through two main provisions: Small Business Taxpayer Exemption (MCL 211.90) and Eligible Manufacturing Personal Property Exemption (MCL 211.9m and MCL 211.9n).
 The Acts also identified a replacement specific tax on personal property (Essential Services Assessment) and reimbursement for local units lost revenue.